 Meet With Prospect(s)

-Once you identify one or more business services partners that you want to work with, schedule a face-to-face or virtual conversation.
-Include one or more of your line supervisors in the meeting, to get their impressions and perspectives.
+If you identify one or more business services partners that you want to work with, schedule a face-to-face or virtual conversation with them.
+Include one or more of your line supervisors in the meeting to get their impressions and perspectives.

 If you can, consider meeting at the prospective partner’s site.
 A visit enables you to tour the facility, sit in on a class with participants, or take a look at the computer lab.
 You can meet staff members and program participants.